Challenges of Using Blockchain Technology in Drafting Football Contracts: A Qualitative Analysis

 The present research method was qualitative and the research design was data-based.
 In-depth interviews with experts were used to collect data.
 The statistical population of the research consisted of senior managers of the Football Federation and managers of the country's football clubs.
 Which was a purposive sampling method.
 For this purpose, 19 senior managers of the Football Federation and managers of the country's football clubs were identified as the research sample.
 Sampling continued in each section until theoretical saturation was reached.
 Qualitative data was analyzed through the coding process.
 In this research, first, the interviews were coded paragraph by paragraph.
 Then, primary concepts were extracted from these codes, and in the second stage, secondary concepts were obtained from the primary concepts.
 In the focused coding stage, secondary codes were obtained and major categories and concepts were discovered and classified.In the second stage, which is called axial coding.
 Next, the main categories obtained in the open coding stage are divided into the general model framework as the categories of conditions (causal, contextual and intervening conditions), strategy (process/interactional) and consequences, and the relationships between them are obtained.

 All stages of the research have been supervised and controlled by experts.
 Also, a management expert familiar with the concept of the sports contract problem analysis model with blockchain was also consulted.
-In this research, by documenting the extracted concepts and controlling the research participants, an attempt was made to show that the present findings are reflected impartially and fairly
+In this research, by documenting the extracted concepts and controlling the research participants, an attempt was made to show that the present findings are reflected impartially and fairly.

 In the present study, manual coding was performed and by studying the collected materials, an attempt was made to harmonize the initial codes.
 In this study, 15 samples were interviewed until theoretical saturation was reached.
 By conducting interviews with these individuals, the researcher and the research team determined that the collected information had reached a saturation point and that there was no need to conduct further interviews.
 The results obtained from identifying the analysis of sports contracts problems with blockchain showed that the initial concepts of the study included 73 concepts, which were grouped into 16 categories.
 In the next step, the themes that were presented for analysis were defined and reviewed again, and the data were analyzed within them.
 By defining and examining, the form of what a theme discusses is determined and it is determined which aspect of the data each theme contains.Finally, the results showed that the main concepts of the present study included 4 main themes, which were grouped under the main theme of the study, which was analyzing the problems of sports contracts with blockchain: a case study of football sports contracts in the country